If it’s not on Instagram, did it even happen?

 There are two types of people, those who edit, and those who do it well.

-We have gotten used to overexposed skies which look like a nuclear explosion is about to happen as much as we are used to seeing friends brunch but somehow made to look like a picture of the 1950s, when their phones wouldn’t have existed, their clothes would have been very different and the moment would have been unlikely to be worthy of a photograph, which was only to commemorate important milestones.
+We have gotten used to overexposed skies which look like a nuclear explosion is about to happen, as much as we are used to seeing friends brunch- somehow made to look like a picture of the 1950s, when their phones wouldn’t have existed, their clothes would have been very different, and the moment would have been unlikely to be worthy of a photograph.
+Back then photos were only to commemorate important milestones.

-Now get snapping and send us your best Instagram pictures!
+Now get snapping and tag us your best Instagram pictures (@anythinggoesl)!